wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngineIntegrationTests.md

 - The player SHOULD be able to split armies between these two territories if they wish
   - Recently attacked dest / source should be equal to the territories used in the attack
 - The player should be eligible to claim a card at the end of the turn
+- If this is the last territory they need to win the game, the game should be over!
+- If this is the last territory another player was holding on to, they should lose the game.
+  - The attacking player takes their cards.

 ### Test 1:
 Given that the current player is PURPLE